ferreirafabio/video2tfrecord/README.md

 This implementation was created during a research project and grew historically.
 Therefore, we invite everybody encountering bugs to pull-request a correction.

 ### Requirements
-- TensorFlow 0.12.1 or higher
+- successfully tested with TensorFlow 0.12.1
 - OpenCV (cv2 for python 2.7)
 - numpy